aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 -->

 #### Bonus: Miniasm
-Since the assembly with Canu does not seem to be successful, we will try a different assembler, `miniasm`.
+Since the assembly with Canu does not seem to be successful, you will try a different assembler, `miniasm`.

 ![To do](img/wrench-and-hammer.png)
 You first need to compute the overlaps of reads using `minimap`.
 As recommended in the [documentation](https://github.com/lh3/miniasm), put the following command and parameters in your submission script: